Instantly Check Your CIBIL Score and Get a Free Credit Report Online

 Soft inquiry

-When you check your credit report, it is considered a soft inquiry, whereas when a credit card issuer or a lender checks your credit report, it is called a hard inquiry.
+A soft inquiry is considered when you check your credit report.
+When a credit card issuer or a lender checks your credit report, it is called a hard inquiry.
 Typically, soft inquiries do not hamper your credit score.
 However, if done over a short span, multiple hard inquiries can significantly hurt your CIBIL score.

 The RBI provides licences to four credit bureaus to operate in India.
 They are: